dpa99c/cordova-plugin-gemini-x/README.md

 - {function} error (required) - function to execute on failure to initialize the chat session.
 Will be passed a single argument which is the error message string.
 - {array} chatHistory (optional) - array of chat history items to initialize the chat session with.
 Each item in the array should be an object with the following properties:
   - {boolean} isUser (required) - whether the chat history item is from the user or the model.
 Either `text` and/or `imageUris` must be specified.
-  - {string} text (optional) - the text of the chat history item.
+  - {array} parts (required) - array of parts for the chat history item.
+    - Each part in the array should be an object with the following properties:
+      - {string} type (required) - the type of the part.
+Either `text` or `image`
+      - {string} content (required) - the content of the part.
+        - If `type` is `text`, then this should be the text content.
+        - If `type` is `image`, then this should be an object representing an image on the device with the following properties:
-  - {string[]} imageUris (optional) - array of image URIs for the chat history item.
+          - {string} uri - the URI of the image on the device.
+          - {string} mimeType - (optional) the mime type of the image.
+If not specified, the plugin will attempt to infer the mime type.
           - Only applicable if the model is a multi-modal model.

 #### Example usage
 ```javascript